If you are grieving...

 THE INFAMOUS "FIVE STAGES OF GRIEF"

 You may have heard of this.
 The supposed five stages we go through are: denial, anger, bargaining, depression and acceptance.
-I hated this when I read about it because it felt like I was being told "this is how it's supposed to go"...which I knew was a crock.
+I hated this when I read about it because it felt like I was being told "this is how it's supposed to go"...which even then I knew was a crock.
 I didn't experience them all, let alone in that order, and some huge things were left out (like guilt!
 Guilt and grief are old friends; beware of that trap).
-But I later learned it was because the person who wrote it was misunderstood, to the point where eventually even she had to come out later and explain that you don't necessarily experience them in that exact order, or even experience some of them at all.
-This is another example of a trap you should try not to let yourself fall into, one of how you're "supposed" to feel.
+Later I learned the person who wrote it was misunderstood, to the point where eventually she came out and explained that you don't necessarily experience them in that exact order or at all.
+This is an example of a trap you be on guard for: how you're "supposed" to feel.
+There's no such thing.
+This journey is uniquely yours.
+No two are the same...which leads me to this:

 FIVE THINGS TO KEEP IN MIND

-Here are just a few key things I think you should keep in mind as you begin down this cursed path that's been forced on you.
+Here are a few key things I think you should try to keep in mind as you begin down this cursed path that's been forced on you.
 Some may be more obvious than others, but I think all are worth considering and reminding yourself of as necessary (I have, many times).

 In a nutshell, they are: